Programs for Schools

 Each qualifying ZooReach School is also eligible to receive the following programs for their school each year until funds are exhausted.
 ZooReach Scholarships are available in September beginning the Tuesday after Labor Day.

 ZooToYou: Project Orangutan

-- A nine-week project-based curriculum with approximately 60 minutes of content per week for up to 40 students
+- A nine-week project-based curriculum that is self-paced with approximately 60 minutes of content per week for up to 40 students.

 - Program includes: